CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/block-share.md

 | [container](../json/property-container) | _object_ | Access to the surrounding container.                                                 |
 | [align](../json/property-align) | _string_ | The alignment of the social media icons of this block and their label text.                                               |

+## Attributes

+Just like any other block we do support custom attributes.
+But as a share block is essentially a collection we support custom attributes for each element.
+We support [attributes](../json/property-attributes) in the same way that we support the custom platform settings.
+Meaning you can simply add the [attributes](../json/property-attributes) object to the platform object.

 ## Example usage

 The following input JSON shows how to show a share block in a document.
 This is